Wall, Texas: Geography

 Wall is located in Tom Green County, Texas.

 History

 The area was known by several different names (Lipan School, Little School, and Murray's Store) after it was settled in the mid-1880s.
-The community was named Wall after J. M. Wall, a shopkeeper who served as postmaster after the town's post office opened in 1906.
+The community was named Wall after James Madison Wall Sr., a shopkeeper who served as postmaster after the town's post office opened in 1906.
 Wall served as a trading center for the fertile Lipan Flat region.
 The population stood at roughly 250 in 1920, 120 through the 1930s and 1940s, and had slightly risen to around 200 during the latter half of the 20th century.

 The community currently supports several businesses and a post office (zip code: 76957), and a school.

 Author Jenny Lawson's bestselling memoir Let's Pretend This Never Happened discusses growing up in Wall, Texas.

 Education

 Public education in the community of Wall is provided by the Wall Independent School District, which also serves the surrounding rural areas of southeastern Tom Green County.